In this lesson, we'll look at how to find things in Excel.

 Let's take a look.

 To find a value in Excel, use the Find and Replace dialog box.
-You can access this dialog by using the keyboard shortcut control-F or, by using the Find and Select menu, at the far right of the Home tab on the ribbon.
+You can access this dialog using the keyboard shortcut control-F, or, by using the Find and Select menu at the far right of the Home tab on the ribbon.

-Note that Excel finds other names that contain ann as well - Annie, Ann, Danny, then Hannah.
+Note that Excel finds other names that contain Ann as well—Annie, Ann, Danny, and then Hannah.
 If we continue clicking Find Next, Excel will eventually return to the first match.

 Now let's review the Find options.

 The first option allows you to restrict the search to the current worksheet, or expand it to include the entire workbook.
 If we select workbook, Excel will now find matches on Sheet 2.

 The "search" option determines the order that Excel looks through cells.
 The default is "By Rows."
 If we switch to "By Columns," Excel will find all matches in one column before moving on to the next column.

 There is also an option to search Formulas, Values, and Comments.
 We'll look at these in a future lesson.